KarateJB/eBooks/DevOps/Kubernetes/02.Basic/README.md

   ports:
     - name: http-port
       protocol: TCP
-      port: 5000 # The port of pod
+      port: 5000 # The port of service to expose
       targetPort: 5000 # The port that service will send requests to, that your pod will be listening on.
       nodePort: 30500 # The port mapped to node
     - name: https-port